Back to Blog

 How to Send Emails in Go (Golang, 2026 Guide)

 • Sequenzy is built for SaaS.
-Transactional emails, marketing campaigns, automated sequences from one API.
-Native Stripe integration.
+Transactional emails, marketing campaigns, automated sequences, subscriber management, all from one API.
+If you're building a SaaS product, this is the simplest path because you won't need to glue together three different tools later.
+Native Stripe integration and built-in retries.

-• Resend is developer-friendly with a clean API.
+• Resend is a developer-friendly transactional email API.
+Clean DX, good docs, solid deliverability.
 They have one-off broadcast campaigns but no automations or sequences.

 email/client.go